 The library will purchase materials directly from individuals (privately published titles, out-of-print material) when necessary.
 Library materials may be purchased from university employees only under guidelines governing conflicts of interest of Board of Regents employees.

 Photocopies of works unavailable for purchase are made for the purpose of adding the title when copyright compliance permits or when express permission to produce a copy for this purpose is obtained from the publisher or other copyright holder.

 - Disposition of Withdrawn Materials

 Disposition of materials withdrawn from the collection is governed by university policies.
 Ownership of all property except for titles received on federal depository resides with the university (state of Iowa) regardless of how the property was obtained or the source of funds utilized for its acquisition.
 Withdrawn materials are not given to individuals.
-They may be transferred to other university departments and offices with the approval of the Head of Collection Management and Special Services.
+They may be transferred to other university departments and offices with the approval of the Head of Collections and Museums.
 Those which no other campus unit has requested may be offered to one of the other Regents libraries or another state institution.
 The Library also conducts occasional sales of withdrawn materials and gifts-in-kind not added to the collection.

 - License Agreements

 The library abides by all license agreements governing use of materials acquired in electronic format, including payment of simultaneous use fees for remote access electronic resources.
 Lease copies of print materials are returned at the end of the lease period under terms established by the publisher or distributor.